RohanNaidu14/Django-Project/ChatbotWebApp/EP1/README.md

 Project-01 folder contains all the web app files and the training files.
-EP1 folder contains the less settings.py file and other files.
+EP1 folder contains the settings.py file etc